SedWilliams/SedWilliams/README.md

-## Hi, My Name is Shedrick

 ### About Me

-I'm a Computer Science student at San Francisco State University, looking to gain practical experience through internships and employment opportunities.
-I love building side projects and turning them into products that can help others.
-And my goal is to continuously learn and grow as a developer while contributing to the tech community.

-### Projects & Interests

-- **Studies**: Recently I've become very interested in my math studies.
-Having a great time exploring Pre-Calculus and Calculus very deeply.
-- **Web Development**: I'm spending most of my time filling in knowledge gaps using my current Computer Science courses at SFSU.
-- **Open Source**: Exploring how to contribute to open-source projects and collaborte with the OSS community.
+I'm a Computer Science student at San Francisco State University, and a the moment I'm focusing on getting the most out of my studies and seeing what creative ways I can apply them.
+I blog over on [my portfolio site](shedrickwilliams.me) where you can expect to find posts about my perspective as a current college student in San Franciso, CA, what I learn along the way, and how exactly I learned it.
+Check me out for a fresh, non-corporate, view of the field.

 ### GitHub Stats